Whitby

+Tourism started in Whitby during the Georgian period and developed with the arrival of the railway in 1839.
 The abbey ruin at the top of the East Cliff is the town's oldest and most prominent landmark.
-Other significant features include the swing bridge, which crosses the River Esk and the harbour, which is sheltered by the grade II listed East and West piers.
-The town's maritime heritage is commemorated by statues of Captain Cook and William Scoresby, as well as the whalebone arch that sits at the top of the West Cliff.
-The town also has a strong literary tradition and has featured in literary works, television and cinema, most famously in Bram Stoker's novel Dracula.
+Other significant features include the swing bridge, which crosses the River Esk and the harbour sheltered by grade II listed east and west piers.
+There are statues of Captain Cook and William Scoresby, and a whalebone arch on the West Cliff.
+Whitby featured in literary works including Bram Stoker's novel Dracula.